ZoomTen/nailit/README.md

 ## Structure

 Documents are made up of **code blocks** and **prose blocks**.

+**Code blocks** are, well, the actual program source code.

+**Prose blocks** are paragraphs and other stuff *around* the code blocks that explain what it does and why it does.
+It's richer than just commenting code.

 To make a code block, surround code with a single line of \`\`\` before and after, with the preceding \`\`\` line containing the title as so: **\`\`\` Title of code block.**